Stuck at home right now?

 - 1 pound of white rice

-- 1 coconut OR 1mL of coconut milk + 0,2 pounds of grated coconut
+- 1 Coconut or coconut milk + 3.2 ounces of grated coconut

 - 2 tablespoons of panela OR brown sugar

-Mix 1 half coconut (or half of the coconut milk and half of the grated coconut) with 250mL of water.
+Mix 1 half coconut (or half of the coconut milk and half of the grated coconut) with 250mL (8 oz) of water.
 Strain with a strainer.

-In a pan heat the panela or sugar with the coconut mixture thus obtained.
+In a pan heat the panela or sugar with the coconut mixture.
 Let it reduce and brown.

 Mix the other half of the coconut (or the rest of coconut milk and grated coconut) with the rest of the water.
 Strain and add to the pan.
 Tiny pieces of caramel (“cocada”) must detach.
 Salt.